phenotypic/RNAseq-Analyser/README.md

 Both scripts expect dataset folders to include the following correctly formatted files: `barcodes.tsv`, `genes.tsv`, `matrix.mtx`.
 Take a look at the [RNAseq-Parser](https://github.com/phenotypic/RNAseq-Parser) repository if you need to format your input files.

+The sample data referred to in this repository can be obtained from [here](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE192498).
+It must be processed using the RNAseq-Parser repository before use.

 ## Usage

 Download with: